Trusts, Charities & Foundations

 Applications – Application forms with Guidance Note can be obtained from the Treasurer and returned completed before April 30 prior to the start of the academic year.

 Correspondent – Mrs E Luckes, Trust Secretary, Hazard Farm, Totnes, Devon, TQ9 7LN, Tel: (01803) 862971.

 (18) THE VERONICA AWDRY CHARITABLE TRUST

 Modest awards to assist with broadening the educational experiences of students of any age.
 Priority given to adventurous and musical activities by those resident within a 25 mile radius of Newton Abbot in Devon.
-Brief preliminary applications should be submitted by letter to:
+Application forms can be found on the Veronica Awdry Charitable Trust webiste www.veronica-awdry-charitable-trust.org.uk and should be submitted by letter or email to:

 Wiltshire SN10 1JX

-The trustees will contact those from whom they require further detailed applications.
+The trustees will contact those who are successful.